philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 * work in all current browsers, even those with bugs
 * continue to work as browsers fix broken behavior
-* not relay on any browser specific targeting
+* not rely on any browser specific targeting

 ### Using height instead of min-height

 If you've been around for a while, you may remember that Internet Explorer 6 never supported the min/max height or width properties; however, it treated `height:100%` the same way other browsers treated `min-height:100%`, so all the original sticky footer solutions would recommend setting `height:100%` in an IE-only stylesheet.

 Knowing this, setting `height:100vh` instead of `min-height:100vh` was one of the first workarounds I tried.
-It actualy did work in IE, but it didn't work in Chrome, so I immediately wrote it off.
+It actually did work in IE, but it didn't work in Chrome, so I immediately wrote it off.

 Turns out I should have read the spec closer instead of simply assuming Chrome was right and IE was wrong.